Topless Maillot, Surf Foam (Recycled Nylon/Lycra)

 Sold Out (contact us about making one for you)

-The real way to wear this, if you must know, is without the (optional) top, beside a big empty pool with grey suited press men all around you.
+The real way to wear this, if you must know, is without the (optional) top, beside a big empty pool with grey suited press men around you.
 That's how Rudi Gernreich, the designer of the original all woollen version, presented the topless maillot to the world in the sixties.
 If that image does not resonate with you, you probably won't see the sense in our homage, and we're probably wasting our time explaining it to you.

 If you can't manage the big pool, any house designed by Paul Rudolph will do.